lwerdna/workbench/capstone/README.md

-just testing the capstone decompiler on ARM thumb
+just testing the capstone disassembler on ARM thumb

 on OSX www.capstone-engine.org/documentation.html says you might need to:
 ```